Research

 6. Corporate Restructuring in Japan, Part I: Can M-Form Organization Manage Diverse Businesses?
 Japanese Economic Review 54(1), 2003, 49-73. doi Dimensions Summary

-7. Moral Hazard and Renegotiation with Multiple Agents, Review of Economic Studies 68(1), 2001, 1-20 (joint with Shingo Ishiguro). doi
+7. Moral Hazard and Renegotiation with Multiple Agents, Review of Economic Studies 68(1), 2001, 1-20 (joint with Shingo Ishiguro). doi Dimensions Summary

 8. Job Design, Delegation, and Cooperation: A Principal-Agent Analysis, European Economic Review 38(3-4), 1994, 691-700. doi Dimensions Summary